grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/upgrade-helm-chart-2.1-to-3.0/_index.md

    - To continue using Pod Security Policy (PSP), set `rbac.create` to `true` and `rbac.type` to `psp`.
    - To start using Security Context Constraints (SCC) instead of PSP, set `rbac.create` to `true` and `rbac.type` to `scc`.

-1. Update the `mimir.config` value, based on the following information:
+1. Update the `fire.config` value, based on the following information:

-   - Compare your overridden value of `mimir.config` with the one in the `values.yaml` file in the chart.
-If you are not overriding the value of `mimir.config`, then skip this step.
+   - Compare your overridden value of `fire.config` with the one in the `values.yaml` file in the chart.
+If you are not overriding the value of `fire.config`, then skip this step.

 1. Decide whether or not to update the `nginx` configuration:

-   - Unless you have overridden the value of `nginx.nginxConfig.file`, and you are using the default `mimir.config`, then skip this step.
+   - Unless you have overridden the value of `nginx.nginxConfig.file`, and you are using the default `fire.config`, then skip this step.
    - Otherwise, compare the overridden `nginx.nginxConfig.file` value to the one in the `values.yaml` file in the Helm chart, and incorporate the differences.